ibexa/documentation-developer/docs/guide/persistence_cache.md

 #### In-Memory cache configuration

-Persistence cache layer caches selected metadata objects in-memory for a short time.
-It avoids loading repeatedly the same data from e.g. a remote Redis instance, which is very time consuming.
+Persistence cache layer caches selected objects in-memory for a short time.
+It avoids loading repeatedly the same data from e.g. a remote Redis instance, which can take up to 4-5ms per call.
+The cache is organized in 2 pools, one for metadata which don't update to often, and one for content related objects that is only meant as a very short lived burst cache.
+Limit is organized using a [least frequently used (LFU)](https://en.wikipedia.org/wiki/Least_frequently_used) approach, which makes sure heavily used objects will stay in-memory until expired, and those not used as much will be bulk evicted from cache every time limit is reached.

+This in-memory cache will be purged _(for current PHP process)_ when clearing it using any of the mentioned methods at the end of this page.
+For other processes the object will be refreshed when expired, or if evicted when reaching cache limits.

 In-Memory cache is configured globally, and has the following default settings: